waelhammoudeh/overpass-4-slackware/Guide/README-DATA.md

  - http://download.openstreetmap.fr/extracts/
  - https://download.geofabrik.de/
  - https://download.bbbike.org/osm/
- - and many other local sites.
+ - Local sources; like local government or education institutions.

 As you see there are a lot of choices for OSM data.
 I use and recommend Geofabrik website.